-We work with two Official Charities in preparation of our events: Big Brothers Big Sisters of the Ozarks and The Ozark Greenways, Inc. Both organizations have helped to make our events possible.
-The Ozark Greenways helps manage the Greenways where most of our runners and walkers frequently train and Big Brothers Big Sisters of the Ozarks makes the impossible possible by managing most event volunteers.
-These groups are an integral part of the success of our events and valuable team members.
+We work with two Official Community Charities in preparation of our events: Big Brothers Big Sisters of the Ozarks and The Ozark Greenways, Inc. Both organizations have helped to make our events possible.
+The Ozark Greenways helps manage the Greenways where many of our runners and walkers frequently train while Big Brothers Big Sisters of the Ozarks makes the impossible possible by managing our event volunteers.
+These groups are an integral part of the success of our events; they are valuable team members.
 Each of these groups is a beneficiary of the Bass Pro Shops Outdoor Fitness Festival.

-Our 2014 Partner Charities will be running, walking and biking with us to raise money for their charities while raising awareness of their purpose.
+Our 2014 Partner national and community Charities will be running, walking and biking with us to raise money for their charities while raising awareness of their purpose.
 We hope you will consider participating on behalf of a charity or making a donation to support their efforts in our community.

 Leukemia and Lymphoma Society's Team in Training

 Isabel's House Crisis Nursery of the Ozarks